Neutis/neutis-docs/docs/connectivity/wifi.md

 ```

-If you need to connect to the open network, just leave the password parameter empty:
+If you need to connect to an open network, leave the password parameter empty:

 ```bash